Updated March 2019

 2 – Oh, Well, Save $10 at Well.ca

-I give you the run down in this post.
 If you’re a new Well.ca shopper, you can get a friend to send you a referral code for $10 off your first purchase.
 If you already shop at Well.ca, post your own referral code for friends and family to use and you will receive $10 off coupons for every successful referral.
-Well.ca carries TotsBots and AppleCheeks, along with Bummis, RearZ and some AMP products.
+If you want to use my referral code, it’s ClothRules.
+Well.ca carries quite a few cloth diaper brands, including

 3 – Buy More, Save More